-I’ve got a few videos of tricks you can easily teach your dog.
+I’ve put a few videos of tricks on YouTube that you can easily teach your dog.
 The experience will be super rewarding for both of you!

 BrainTraining4Dogs is another great option for helping your dog learn something new and help him be the best-behaved dog he can be.

 Your dog’s nose is super sensitive!
 He can pick up on all the little nuances in every scent he comes across.